wubenjamin/nv-fsi-transformer-recsys/README.md

 1. Clone this repository
 2. Install the required dependencies
 3. Launch Jupyter Lab/Notebook
-4. Start with `01-ETL-with-NVTabular.ipynb` for data preprocessing
+4. Start with `01-FSI-Loan-Data-ETL-with-NVTabular.ipynb` for FSI data preprocessing and feature engineering
-5. Continue with `02-session-based-XLNet-with-PyT.ipynb` for model training
+5. Continue with `02-FSI-Financial-Product-Recommendation-XLNet.ipynb` for financial product recommendation model training

+## FSI Use Case Details

+This demo specifically models:
+- **Loan Customer Journeys**: Sequential interactions of customers with loan products and services
+- **Financial Product Recommendations**: Predicting which financial products customers are likely to engage with next
+- **Customer Segmentation**: Using financial profiles (FICO, income, loan details) for personalized recommendations
+- **Marketing Optimization**: Incorporating marketing touchpoint data (email, direct mail) into recommendation logic

 ## About NVIDIA Merlin